 In June 2020, in the midst of the largest global social justice rebellion in history, the journey of creating The #sayhername Women of the Black Panther Party Mural began.
-Now in the Spring of 2021 it is nearly done and is a wonder to behold.
+Finished just in time for 2021's Juneteenth weekend, it is now complete and is a wonder to behold.

 (photo by Kerri Gaston)

-This Mural is honoring The Black woman Is God.
-Reminding us the Black woman is to be celebrated.
-An art piece that is so unapologetically huge, because of its sheer size, one can’t look at it without looking up to Black women.
+In honor of The Black woman Is God, an art piece that is so unapologetically huge, because of its sheer size, one can’t look at it without looking up to Black women- it moves us and reminds us that they are to be celebrated

-This Mural is the only public art installation in the world dedicated to the Women of the Black Panther Party (WBPP) and the over 60 Survival Programs they created.
-Located in West Oakland, CA, the home of the Black Panther Party during the 60s and 70s, it is a massive, colorful and mesmerizing expression of pride, honor and the visibility of Black Women.
-As well, in honor of the #SayHerName Movement The Mural includes names of Women in the BPP and at nearly 300 installed to date, the most comprehensive collection of names ever catalogued.
+This Mural is the only public art installation in the world dedicated to the Women of the Black Panther Party (WBPP) and the 60+ Survival Programs they created.
+Located in West Oakland, CA, the home of the Black Panther Party during the 60s and 70s, it is a massive, colorful, mesmerizing expression of pride and esteem that increases the visibility of Black Women.
+A proverbial tip of the hat to the #SayHerName Movement, The Mural reads like an ode with the names of nearly 300 Women in the BPP installed to date, the most comprehensive collection of names ever catalogued.

 First draft of the West Oakland Mural Project by James Shields August 2020